marisol-yake/debt-collective-loan-repayment-calc/README.md

   <p align="center">
     A tool made <i>by</i> debtors, <i>for</i> debtors!
     <br /><br />
     Our very own student loan repayment calculator.
+    <br /><br />
-Made for estimating how much money you should be saving on Income-Driven Repayment (IDR) plans, and how to get connected to the Debt Collective's Campaign to call on legislators for a payment pause!
+    Made to estimate how much money you should be saving on Income-Driven Repayment (IDR) plans, and how to get connected to the Debt Collective's Campaign to call on legislators for a payment pause!
     <br />
     <br />
     <a href="https://github.com/marisol-yake/debt-collective-loan-repayment-calc"><strong>Explore the docs »</strong></a>